 Who Can Apply: This scholarship assists full-time and part-time minority students pursuing careers in local or state government finance.
 Candidates must pursue a related graduate degree and submit a letter of recommendation.

 Public administration professional organizations can help students and professionals develop their career and remain current on relevant policy and administration trends.
 Professional organizations frequently provide networking events, online platforms, continuing education opportunities, and job boards.
 Many organizations also conduct research, educate the public, and advocate for the profession.

-- American Society for Public Administration Founded in 1939 in response to governmental administration concerns, ASPA provides e-learning programs, a job board, and conferences for public administration and government policy professionals.
-ASPA's student summit, young scholar's workshop, and founders' fellows programs may appeal to public administration students.
+Founded in 1939 in response to governmental administration concerns, ASPA provides e-learning programs, a job board, and conferences for public administration and government policy professionals.
+ASPA’s student summit, young scholar’s workshop, and founders’ fellows programs may appeal to public administration students.

-- Association for Public Policy Analysis and Management A professional organization that supports public policy and management research, APPAM provides public policy news, continuing education, conferences, and publications for policy and management professionals.
+A professional organization that supports public policy and management research, APPAM provides public policy news, continuing education, conferences, and publications for policy and management professionals.
 APPAM offers discounted memberships, mentorship, and career and education guidance for students.

-- Network of Schools of Public Policy, Affairs, and Administration This international nonprofit association of public policy and administration schools aims to encourage public service by enhancing education and training for public servants.
-NASPAA accredits public policy, public affairs, and public administration master's programs.
+This international nonprofit association of public policy and administration schools aims to encourage public service by enhancing education and training for public servants.
+NASPAA accredits public policy, public affairs, and public administration master’s programs.

-- American Public Works Association This nonprofit association of public works professionals and organizations raises public awareness and provides education, advocacy, and career support for public works professionals.
+This nonprofit association of public works professionals and organizations raises public awareness and provides education, advocacy, and career support for public works professionals.
 APWA boasts several certification programs, events, and networking groups.

-- National Academy of Public Administration Chartered by Congress, this nonprofit organization supports analysis of government and public administration trends.
+Chartered by Congress, this nonprofit organization supports analysis of government and public administration trends.
 NAPA addresses 12 grand public administration challenges and runs several topic-based working groups.